DHT and Hair Loss in Indian Men: The Science Behind Why You’re Losing Hair (And What Actually Stops It)

 What Is DHT — And Why Does It Attack Your Hair?

-DHT, or dihydrotestosterone, is a hormone derived from testosterone.
-It’s produced when an enzyme called 5-alpha reductase converts testosterone in your body’s tissues — including your scalp.
 In men with a genetic predisposition to androgenetic alopecia, the androgen receptors on certain hair follicles are unusually sensitive to DHT.
 When DHT binds to these receptors, it triggers progressive follicle miniaturisation.
-The hair growth cycle shortens.
+As a result, the hair growth cycle shortens.
 Each successive hair grows thinner, lighter, and shorter than the one before.
 Eventually, the follicle stops producing visible hair altogether.

 The Indian Context: Why DHT Hits Indian Men Harder